Where is the best place to buy an apartment in Turkey in 2026?

 Our lawyers have many years of experience purchasing real estate in Turkey and subsequently obtaining residence permits or citizenship.
 Our specialists use the following short checklist when working with clients:

-- Check the region: Verify that the client complies with current legislation and that the area is open for residence permit registration.
+- Check the region: verify whether the district is open for residence permit registration and whether there are any restrictions on foreign ownership due to national security, military, or strategic status.
 Also, verify that the authorities have not prohibited the purchase due to national security.

 - Determine the consequences of the purchase: what tax liabilities will arise, how much utilities will cost, whether the property can be rented out, and if there is a right to obtain a residence permit or citizenship.